-Though it only aired once, during Super Bowl XXXVI on February 3, 2002, this Budweiser commercial has never been forgotten for the beautiful statements it makes about patriotism, unity, and the American spirit in the wake of the terrorist attacks of September 11th.
+Though it only aired once during Super Bowl XXXVI on February 3, 2002, this Budweiser commercial has never been forgotten for its beautiful statement about patriotism and unity in the wake of the terrorist attacks on the World Trade Center on September 11th.

-The original commercial can be viewed here on YouTube, but Budweiser did air an updated version of the commercial for the tenth anniversary of the attacks on September 11, 2011.
+The original commercial can be viewed on YouTube, but Budweiser did air an updated version of the commercial with the iconic Clydesdales for the 10th anniversary of the attacks on September 11, 2011.

 Many viewers were moved by the fact that the commercial is actually less a commercial and more a tribute to the fallen of the September 11th attacks and a nation in healing.
 In fact, the company's logo isn't even shown until the very end.

 Though the entire video is inspirational, the most moving moment is when the hitch makes its way from St. Louis to its destination, and you see the Manhattan skyline, sans the Twin Towers.
 Then, just when you think it can't get any more emotional, the famous Clydesdale horses slowly draw their hooves back and sink into a breathtaking bow.
 No matter how complex the commercial was to film, the finished product was clearly worth all the obstacles.

 These draft horses are known as gentle giants and wonderful American symbols.
 Even though this commercial only aired once, we will never forget that tragic day, and this bow at the end is the most beautiful tribute.

 The brewing company may have moved mountains to get this super bowl ad produced, but we are so glad they did.

 Do the Clydesdales' bowing at the end still give you the chills?
 Tell us on our Wide Open Pets Facebook page!